LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/KnowledgeBase/overview.md

 Even though this utterance was not exactly the same as what was added, it still matched the article with a VERY GOOD confidence.

-If we try something like “my password is not letting me into my account” this is different enough that the NLU engine will return as FAIR PLUS.
-Generally, we set the threshold to GOOD so this match not be shown to a user.
-However, we can easily “train” the article by tapping on the thumbs-up icon right beneath the result.
+If we try a different user input, like “my password is not letting me into my account”, this is different enough that the NLU engine will return as FAIR PLUS.
+Generally, we set the threshold to GOOD so in this new example, the article won't be shown to a user.
+However, we can easily “train” the article to respond to this input regardless, by tapping on the thumbs-up icon right beneath the result.
 This will add the utterance to a set of “Positive Learnings” that will be used in the matching.
 Once you tap the icon, resubmit the search and the article should now come back as VERY GOOD.

 <div class="important">Keep in mind that when you are training your articles, it is <em>very</em> easy to use the thumbs up button.
 So easy, that you might <em>over</em> train the bot using lengthy or very specific intents just because you can.
-Try to keep your intent qualifiers as generalized as possible so that they have a high likelihood of matching many user utterances, not just one.</div>
+Try to keep your intent qualifiers as generalized as possible so that they have a high likelihood of matching many user utterances, not just one and use the training feature sparingly.</div>

 What about thumbs-down?
 This should be used sparingly to differentiate between two articles that may have intents that are close in meaning.
 NLU is not a specific pattern match, but more fuzzy, so having articles with similar intents but different content should be discouraged.
 That said, using thumbs down can help when that does occur, to indicate which of the two articles you'd like the NLU engine to match.
+Simply use the thumbs-down button on the article you'd like to de-prioritize, and the NLU engine will "prefer" the other one over it.

 ### Using Entities With Your Knowledge Base

 [Entities](conversation-builder-overview-entities-overview.html) are keywords that refer to a number of synonyms.
-For example the entity “sports” may have a number of synonyms like walking, running, football, jogging, baseball, etc. When creating intent qualifiers and tags for your articles, you can leverage the power of entities as well.
+For example the entity `sports` may have a number of synonyms like walking, running, football, jogging, baseball, etc. When creating intent qualifiers and tags for your articles, you can leverage the power of entities as well.

-Leveraging entities within your Knowledge Base provides the same benefits that doing so affords you elsewhere: they are great ways to make intents even broader, allowing the NLU to associate a group of words (like similar products, different misspellings of common words, and so on) with an entity instead of pattern matching to every single item in the group.
+Leveraging entities within your Knowledge Base provides the same benefits that doing so affords you elsewhere: they are a great way to make intents even broader, allowing the NLU to associate a group of words (like similar products, different misspellings of common words, and so on) with an entity instead of pattern matching to every single item in the group.

-Tp use entities within your Knowledge Base, you'll need to connect your domain by going to the Knowledge Base Settings (the bottom icon in the Settings Toolbar), clicking on "KB Settings", then on More Settings, and selecting your domain from the Entity drop down list, Lastly, hit Update.
+To use entities within your Knowledge Base, you'll need to connect your domain by going to the Knowledge Base Settings (the bottom icon in the Settings Toolbar), clicking on "KB Settings", then on More Settings, and selecting your domain from the Entity drop down list.
+Lastly, hit Update.

+Let's assume that we have pre-created an entity called `credentials`.
+It contains the following values:

+* log in

+* login

+* pass word

+* password

+* user name

+* username

 Now in our article, we are going to replace any word where we want our credentials entity to be substituted in, INCLUDING the tags.
 Like this: